Zamierfikri/FYP-1-ALGORITHM/README.md

 ## Project Context

-This algorithm suite was developed as part of **FYP-1** for an Integrated Design Project (IDP) focused on autonomous flood zone emergency response.
-The USV platform uses a **Pixhawk flight controller** with GPS/IMU hardware, and mission planning is handled via **QGroundControl** with autonomous waypoint navigation.
+This algorithm suite was developed as part of **FYP-1** with the research topic **"Sensor Fusion for Crowd Geofencing Anomaly Detection"**.
+The project combines Extended Kalman Filter-based sensor fusion (GPS + IMU) with an Isolation Forest machine learning model to detect anomalous crowd behaviour and geofence violations in real time.
+The system is designed to improve situational awareness in crowd monitoring scenarios by providing automated, tiered alert outputs.

 ---